defano/wyldcard/README.md

 `doMenu`         | Finds a menu item (in the menubar) matching the given argument and performs the action associated with it (behaves as if the user chose the item from the menubar).
 Causes the `doMenu theMenu, theMenuItem` message to be sent to the card.
 Note that HyperCard searches the menu bar from left-to-right (File, Edit, Go, ...), top-to-bottom when looking for a matching menu item.
 The first item matching the given name (case insensitive) is invoked.
 For example, `doMenu "Card Info..."`
 `drag`           | Drags the mouse from one point to another while optionally holding down one or more modifier keys; `drag from "35,70" to "200,180" with shiftKey`
 `enable`         | Enables a part, menu or menu item; sets the part's `enabled` property to true.
 For example, `enable menu "Objects"`.
+`exit`           | Interrupts the flow of execution.
+Use `exit <message>` to break out of a handler of function (for example, `exit mouseUp`), use `exit repeat` to prematurely end execution of a loop.
+Note that `exit` message is not sent to card and cannot be trapped in script.
 `get`            | Get the value of a part's property and places it into the implicit variable it; `get the visible of button id 0`
 `go`             | Transitions to a new card; `go to card 1` or `go next` or `go to the last card` `hide`           | Makes a part invisible on the card, for example `hide button id 0` (has the same effect of setting the `visible` property of the part to false, i.e., `set the visible of button id 0 to false`)